mastodon/documentation/Running-Mastodon/Production-guide.md

 Production guide
 ================

-The following HTTP readers are already set internally and should not be set again:
+The following HTTP headers are already set internally and should not be set again:

 ```
 'Server'                 => 'Mastodon',